< Engagement Rings & Weddings / Celebrity

 6. Elizabeth Taylor’s Diamonds From Richard Burton

-While her engagement rings from previous suitors all turned heads, it was Elizabeth Taylor’s diamond ring from Richard Burton that would demolish them all in comparison.
+While her engagement rings from previous suitors all turned heads, it was Elizabeth Taylor’s diamond rings from Richard Burton that would demolish them all in comparison.
 Known as one of Hollywood’s greatest love affairs, Taylor and Burton’s decades-long romance began in 1962 when the actors met on the set of their film Cleopatra, and the rest was history.
 Natural diamond jewelry seemed to be the couple’s love language, with Burton often gifting Taylor the most exquisite diamonds.

 While Burton was known for adding to Taylor’s jewelry collection, the most iconic has to be the Elizabeth Taylor Diamond, previously known as the Krupp Diamond.
 Burton purchased the 33.19-carat Asscher-cut Type IIa diamond ring for Taylor in 1968.